JohanVer/freicar_docs/docs/nodes/freicar_map.md

 As mentioned, `LaneGroup`s are sections of a street, no the entire street.
 Therefor `Lane`s which are themselves children of lanegroups, are a section of a lane in a street, not the entire length of the lane.
 ### LaneObject
 Each lane can have multiple objects.
 Currently, the following categories are defined:

 - `Roadsign`: traffic signs that belong to a lane, each contains a string
 - `Parking`: parking spaces, contains `Point3D`s that defined the perimeter
 - `Crosswalk`: defined by its offset along the lane
 - `StopLine`: defined by its offset along the lane

 ### LaneMarking & LaneMarkingContainer
 Each lane has two lane markings, on the left and on the right.
 Lane markings are also `MapObject`s, meaning they have a unique identifier.
-This way, lanes can share a lane marking, e.g. the left lane marking of a lane can be a right lane marking of another.
+This way, lanes can share a lane marking, e.g. the left lane marking of a lane can be the right lane marking of another.
 You can access the LaneMarkingContainer of a lane, which in turn gives you access to the left and the right lane markings.

 Each lane marking also a has type that provides abstract but useful information.
-E.g. you can figure out if you're allowed to overtake another car, if the lane marking on the left has the type `DASHED` as opposed to `SOLID`.
+E.g. one can figure out if it's allowed to overtake another car, by checking if the left lane marking has the type `DASHED`, and not `SOLID`.
+Although that should most likely be infered by your perception system.
 ## 4.3.
 Junctions
 Junctions are objects that are created during the post-processing of the map.
 Each junction has a unique integer ID to help you distinguish between them.
 It also has functions such as `GetIncomingLanes()` and `GetOutogingLanes()` that return the uuid of lanes that lead into that junction, or lead out of it respectively.